themsaid/wink/readme.md

 ## Updates

-After each update, make sure you run thMohamed Saidese commands:
+After each update, make sure you run these commands:

 ```sh
 php artisan wink:migrate